MehranTaghian/DQN-Trading/README.md

 OHLCs).
 In `DataForPatternBasedAgent.py` the states are patterns extracted using rule-based methods in technical analysis.
 In `DataAutoPatternExtractionAgent.py` states are Open, High, Low, and Close prices (plus some other information about the candle-stick like trend, upper shadow, lower shadow, etc).
 In `DataSequential.py` as it is obvious from the name, the state space is time-series which is used in both LSTM and Convolutional models. `DataSequencePrediction.py` was an idea for feeding states that have been predicted using an LSTM model to the RL agent.
 This idea is raw and needs to be developed.

 Where ever we used encoder-decoder architecture, the decoder is the DQN agent whose neural network is the same across all the models.

-TODO: double check the data loaders.

-The `DeepRLAgent` directory contains the DQN model without encoder part (`VanillaInput`) whose data loader corresponds to `DataAutoPatternExtractionAgent.py`; an encoder-decoder model where the encoder is a 1d convolutional layer added to the decoder which is DQN agent under `SimpleCNNEncoder` directory; an encoder-decoder model where encoder is a simple MLP model and the decoder is DQN agent under `MLPEncoder` directory.
+The `DeepRLAgent` directory contains the DQN model without encoder part (`VanillaInput`) whose data loader corresponds to `DataAutoPatternExtractionAgent.py` and `DataForPatternBasedAgent.py`; an encoder-decoder model where the encoder is a 1d convolutional layer added to the decoder which is DQN agent under `SimpleCNNEncoder` directory; an encoder-decoder model where encoder is a simple MLP model and the decoder is DQN agent under `MLPEncoder` directory.

 Under the `EncoderDecoderAgent` there exist all the time-series models, including `CNN` (two-layered 1d CNN as encoder), `CNN2D` (a single-layered 2d CNN as encoder), `CNN-GRU` (the encoder is a 1d `CNN` over input and then a `GRU` on the output of `CNN`.
 The purpose of this model is that `CNN` extracts features from each candlestick, then`GRU` extracts temporal dependency among those extracted features.), `CNNAttn` (A two-layered 1d CNN with attention layer for putting higher emphasis on specific parts of the features extracted from the time-series data), and a `GRU` encoder which extracts temporal relations among candles.
 All of these models use `DataSequential.py` file as environment.

 For running each agent, please refer to the `Main.py` file for instructions on how to run each agent and feed data.
 The `Main.py` file also has code for plotting results.

 The `Objects` directory contains the saved models from our experiments for each agent.

 The `PatternDetectionCandleStick` directory contains `Evaluation.py` file which has all the evaluation metrics used in the paper.
 This file receives the actions from the agents and evaluate the result of the strategy offered by each agent.
 The `LabelPatterns.py` uses rule-based methods to generate buy or sell signals.
 Also `Extract.py` is another file used for detecting wellknown candlestick patterns.

 `RLAgent` directory is the implementation of the traditional RL algorithm SARSA-&#955; using cython.
 In order to run that in the `Main.ipynb` you should first build the cython file.
 In order to do that, run the following script inside it's directory in terminal:

 ```bash
 python setup.py build_ext --inplace
 ```

 This works for both linux and windows.

-TODO:Building the RL Agent
+For more information on the algorithms and models, please refer to the original paper.
+You can find them in the references.

 ## References